pendo-io/pendo-mobile-sdk/ios-integration/expo_rn-ios.md

 ## Step 2.
 Project setup

 >[!NOTE]
-Both the `Scheme ID` and `API Key` can be found in your Pendo Subscription Settings under the App Details section
+>The `Scheme ID` can be found in your Pendo Subscription Settings under the App Details Section.

 In the `app.config.js` or `app.json`, add the following:
 ```